EmilRais/paradise/README.md

     ✓ rejects values that are not one of the target values ✓ accepts values that are one of the target values

+### NotValueRule
+    ✓ ignores missing values
+    ✓ accepts values that are not one of the target values ✓ rejects values that are one of the target values

 ### SizeRule
     ✓ ignores missing values
     ✓ ignores values that are neither number, string or array